caleb-oconnor/MedicalImageAnalysis/README.md

 *MedicalImageConverter* is a Python package for working with medical image files.
-It lets the user read in images or ROIs (regions of interest), and converts them to 3D volumes.
+It lets the user read in images or ROIs (regions of interest), and converts them to 3D numpy arrays.
 It also allows the user to input non-organized datasets (multiple images inside a single folder).
 Currently, this module only works for Dicom data with the hopes of expanding to other data formats in the future.